 Description

-I prefer to use the common name bear’s foot hellebore (allusion to the leaves) because the other one doesn’t do justice to this beautiful plant; which actually is not stinky at all unless the foliage gets bruised.
+I prefer to use the common name for this species: bear’s foot hellebore (allusion to the leaves) because the other one doesn’t do justice to it; actually it is not stinky at all unless the foliage gets bruised.

-A beautiful evergreen for a cold climate, with deeply divided, dark green foliage and light green nodding flowers in early spring; like with other Hellebores, they remain attractive for a very long time.
-A good drainage is essential for this species to thrive.
+A beautiful evergreen plant for a cold climate, with deeply divided, dark green foliage and light green, small nodding flowers in early spring.
+Like with other Hellebores, the flowers remain attractive for a very long time.
+A location with good drainage is essential for this species to thrive and even self-seed around (sun to part-shade).

 Germination: Helleborus seeds require first a period of warm/moist stratification followed by a cold period to germinate well.
 This means sowing during the summer (depending on the location by July-September) in order to germinate in the spring, after a cold period (winter).
 Seeds sown in late fall/winter will germinate in the second spring (maybe in lower percentage).